timescale/docs/mst/postgresql-read-replica.md

 </procedure>

-After the read-only replica is created it is listed as a service in your project.
+When the read-only replica is created it is listed as a service in your project.
 The `Overview` tab of the replica also lists the name of the primary service for the replica.
 To promote a read-only replica as a master database, click the `Promote to master` button.